Study-Helper/website/project.md

 # Project

-Here you can find resources and information about the phases of our project.
+Here you can find resources and information about the stages of our project.

 ## Phase 1